Setup

 You can customize push notifications in the following ways:

-• Overriding resources: Lets you customize notification’s icon and text resources
+• Overriding resources: Simple customization of the notification’s icon and text resources

-• NotificationHandler: Lets you fully customize how notifications are shown and dismissed
+• Custom NotificationHandler: Allows to fully customize how notifications are shown and dismissed

 Overriding resources